yashdev9274/Web3-Developer-Path/README.md

 [Polkadot](https://polkadot.network/) In order to enable cross-chain transfers of any data or asset kinds, not only tokens, Polkadot is an open-source sharded multichain protocol that links and secures a network of specialised blockchains.
 This enables blockchains to communicate with one another.
 Polkadot was created to serve as the framework for the Web3, often known as a decentralised internet of blockchains.

+Because it supports and explains the structure of a network of layer 1 blockchains known as parachains, Polkadot is referred to as a layer-0 metaprotocol (parallel chains).
+As a metaprotocol, Polkadot has the ability to forklessly and autonomously update its own codebase in accordance with the wishes of its token holder community.

 </details>